IntelLabs/nlp-architect/doc/source/index.rst

 ===============================

 - Train models using provided algorithms, reference datasets and configurations
-- Train models using their own data
+- Train models using your own data
 - Create new/extend models based on existing models or topologies
-- Explore how deep learning models tackle these NLP tasks
+- Explore how deep learning models tackle various NLP tasks
 - Experiment and optimize state-of-the-art deep learning algorithms
-- integrate modules and utilities from the library to a solutions
+- integrate modules and utilities from the library to solutions

 Library Overview